 Since many universities confine their curriculum to articulatory phonetics, this part is given maximum attention in the course.

-The collection of these linguistic OER modules, where each module approximates the content of 90 minutes in class teaching were combined to the "Introduction to Linguistics" course EL100 for University of Rizal System in the the Philippines.
+The collection of these linguistic OER modules, where each module approximates the content of 90 minutes of class teaching was combined to the "Introduction to Linguistics" course EL100 for the University of Rizal System-Angono in the Philippines.

 This repository/course is intended to familiarize the participants with the main structural properties of PDE (Present-Day English) grammar.
 It starts with a review of linguistic approaches to grammar and then discusses the central grammatical aspects of PDE sentence structure: syntactic categories and syntactic functions.
 A unit on PDE orthography concludes the course.
 Thus, it is the class for everyone who is involved in teaching or studying English in one way or another.